FIRST for Pre-health Advisors

 How do the Repayment Plans and PSLF Work Together?

 While in residency, if you choose to make payments on your student loans, it’s likely that you may only be able to afford a low monthly payment.
-The income-driven plans provide that option.
+The income-driven plans may provide that type of payment for you.
 Some residency program positions are paid through a qualifying employer.
 If that is the case, then the payment made during residency could count toward the 120-monthly payments needed to qualify for PSLF.

 Once residency training is finished, a physician’s salary will increase, and the required monthly payment amount will increase, but it will never be more than what the Standard 10-year payment amount would have been when initially entering repayment.